 Alun Thomas mstat

-Recently appointed to the post of Alexander Technique Coordinator at Trinity Laban Conservatoire of Music and Dance, he is a busy teacher there, working regularly with music students from all disciplines and also more generally, at the associated health centre at Laban.
-He also runs the Alexander Technique Consultancy, teaches at the Bloomsbury Alexander Centre in Central London and at his home in Windsor.
+For six years until 2018, he was Alexander Technique Coordinator at Trinity Laban Conservatoire of Music and Dance, where he was a busy teacher, working regularly with music students from all disciplines and also, more generally, at the associated health centre at Laban.
+He runs the Alexander Technique Consultancy, and taught for over 10 years at the Bloomsbury Alexander Centre in Central London, introducing hundreds of people to the AT.
+He lives and teaches at his home in Windsor, Berkshire

 He enjoys presenting the Alexander Technique to people of all backgrounds and has given workshops to diverse groups such as musicians and actors and other performing artists.
 He gives regular Saturday workshops at the Bloomsbury Centre and classes over 4-weeks as an introduction to the technique.
 He also gives shorter introductory talks about the technique.